 Wearing a lopsided grin, he replies, “That’s what I’m here for.”

 “Yep, all good here.”
-Resting his backside against the Jeep, he casually deflects.
+Walking away from his Jeep, he casually deflects.
 “What about you?
 Did you ever make that appointment?”

-“Oh,” I mumble, peering away.
+“Oh,” I mumble, averting my eyes.
 “Honestly, I’m fine.
 I don’t need to see a shrink.
 Besides, that was over a month ago and nobody even got hurt.”

 “Being robbed at gunpoint is still a traumatic event.
 Even without injury.”